observer-tips-org/observer/README.md

 # Let It Be, Observer
 ## How To Smooth Your Waters

-Observe your thoughts,
-do not control,
-do not push away,
-observe
-(allow to flow with breath)
+Observe your thoughts, do not control, do not push away, observe (allow to flow with breath)

-Observe your breath,
-do not begin with exercise,
-do not exert control . . at first
+Observe your breath, do not begin with exercise, do not exert control . . at first

 Observe your creation (senses)

+## Knowns
+Controlling your breathing lends control over your nervous system.
+Meditating during sleep is possible and greatly beneficial.

 # Mumbles